Springhill House: Sir William Fitzwilliam Lenox-Conyngham

-When William Lenox-Conyngham died in 1858, the estate passed to his eldest son Lt.
-Col. Sir William Fitzwilliam Lenox-Conyngham who had married Laura Arbuthnot, daughter of George Arbuthnot of Elderslie (Founder of the Indian Bank, Arbuthnot & Co) in 1856.
-Her father's elder brother was Sir William Arbuthnot 1st Baronet, Lord Provost of Edinburgh and Lord Lieutenant of Edinburgh.
-Sir William Lenox-Conyngham was highly involved in military matters and was knighted (KCB) by Queen Victoria in 1881.
+When William Lenox-Conyngham died in 1858, the estate passed to his eldest son Lieutenant Colonel Sir William Lenox-Conyngham who had married Laura Arbuthnot, daughter of George Arbuthnot of Elderslie (Founder of the Indian bank, Arbuthnot & Co) in 1856.
+Her father's elder brother was Sir William Arbuthnot, 1st Baronet, Lord Provost of Edinburgh.
+Sir William Lenox-Conyngham was highly involved in military matters and was knighted (Knight Commander of the KCB) by Queen Victoria in 1881.
 During his tenure, the estate was largely sold off under the Purchase of Land (Ireland) Act 1885 and the Land Purchase (Ireland) Act 1903 and was reduced to around three hundred acres.
 Finances became a grave concern for the family.
 Sir William was the last Agent of The Drapers' Company, overseeing their remaining estate in Northern Ireland, which had been extensive and included Draperstown and Moneymore.

 Decline of the Estate

 By the time of Sir William's death in 1906, there was little left of the estate and as a result of some unwise investments, his son Lt.
 Col. William Arbuthnot Lenox-Conyngham found financial matters very trying.
 In 1899 he married Mina Lowry of Rockdale near Cookstown in County Tyrone.
-She was the last member of the family to live on the estate and she continued to do so even after the death of her son and the National Trust taking over in 1957 until her own death in 1961.
-Col. William Arbuthnot fought in both the Boer and Great Wars and his younger brother Lt.
-Col. John Staples Molesworth Lenox-Conyngham was killed in action at Guillemont during the battle of the Somme, on 3 September 1916, personally leading the 6th Battalion Connaught Rangers over the top and into the attack armed only with an ancient revolver.
+She was the last member of the family to live on the estate and she continued to do so even after the death of her son and the National Trust taking over in 1957, until her own death in 1961.
+Col. William Arbuthnot fought in both the Boer War and World War I and his younger brother Lt.
+Col. John Staples Molesworth Lenox-Conyngham was killed in action at Guillemont during the Battle of the Somme, on 3 September 1916, personally leading the 6th Battalion Connaught Rangers over the top and into the attack armed only with an ancient revolver.
 He is buried at Carnoy in France.
-The two wooden crosses that marked his grave were returned to Ireland and now lie inside St Patrick's Cathedral Armagh, next to his memorial.
+The two wooden crosses that marked his grave were returned to Ireland and now lie inside St Patrick's Cathedral, Armagh, next to his memorial.